2016 Big South Conference women's soccer tournament

-The 2016 Big South Conference women's soccer tournament is the postseason women's soccer tournament for the Big South Conference to be held from October 28 to November 6, 2016.
-The seven match tournament will be held at campus sites, with the semifinals and final held at Bryan Park in Greensboro, North Carolina.
-The eight team single-elimination tournament will consist of three rounds based on seeding from regular season conference play.
-The Liberty Flames are the defending tournament champions, after defeating the Campbell Lady Camels in the championship match.
+The 2016 Big South Conference women's soccer tournament is the postseason women's soccer tournament for the Big South Conference held from October 28 to November 6, 2016.
+The seven match tournament was held at campus sites, with the semifinals and final held at Bryan Park in Greensboro, North Carolina.
+The eight team single-elimination tournament consisted of three rounds based on seeding from regular season conference play.
+The Liberty Flames were the defending tournament champions, after defeating the Campbell Lady Camels in the championship match.